geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

    .. code:: makefile

-        clean: $(suite)		 Will Clean the Environment of previous runs.
+        clean: $(suite)		 This will clean the Environment of previous runs.
-        build: $(suite)		 Will Build the GeoServer Docker Image for the Environment.
+        build: $(suite)		 This will build the GeoServer Docker Image for the Environment.
-        test: $(suite)		 Will running the Suite test with teamengine.
+        test: $(suite)		 This will run the Suite test with teamengine.
-        webUI: $(suite)		 Will running the Suite test with teamengine.
+        webUI: $(suite)		 This will run the Suite test with teamengine.

 Run WFS 1.0 tests